 For more about how food scraps can benefit your citrus trees, check out my post on crafting your own homemade citrus fertilizer.

-When Should You Apply Coffee Grounds to Your Garden?
+When Should You Apply Coffee Grounds to Your Citrus Trees?

 If you’re composting your coffee grounds for your citrus trees, the best time to add it to the pile is in the winter.
 After 2-3 months, the compost will be ready to use in the spring, which is when citrus trees prefer to be fertilized.
 However, if you’re applying the grounds directly to the soil, any season will work.